We'll cover these 3 ways to add your code:

 wp_footerhook at priority 500 so WordPress inserts the jQuery code to the post's or page's footer after the popups load

 Below are a couple of popular themes with links to their how-to guides.

 Major caveat: Every time you add custom code, you take responsibility for testing and maintaining it.
 Here are some best practices you should follow:

-- Make sure you have a recent full backup of your site.
+- Back up your site: Make sure you have a recent full backup of your site.

-- Test your code on a staging copy of your live site.
+- Use a staging site: Test your code on a staging copy of your live site.

-- Remember that any custom code example you decide to reuse is exactly that—an example!
+- Tweak the example: Remember that any custom code example you decide to reuse is exactly that—an example!
 Meaning, that you'll need to tweak and make sure the code works in your environment and meets your needs.